Building Equality Policy: Buyers

 • Grants

-Values and thresholds listed in the policy
+Values and thresholds in the policy

 Where the procurement activity involves multiple, discrete packages of work, the total value of the activity is the combined value of all packages of work, and not the value of individual contracts.